maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module07.md

 #### Simulating
 The final step before exporting the CAM is to simulate it.
 This allows to see the time it will take and help detect any issues.
 I highly recommend to do it.

+### Testing the machine
+Jason and I tested the runout and the alignment of the machine by visually inspecting the axis of the tool when rotating.
+We also measured the horizontal distance between the end of the mill and the mill axis with a caliper at different points in the rotation, similarly to what is done in [this video](https://www.youtube.com/watch?v=QOkXa3OGUns).

+Christophe also indicated to us the best feed rates and spindle speed for cutting through the wood (see above).

 ## Making my guitar !
 ### Getting inspirations and references